Azure-Samples/openai-end-to-end-baseline/README.md

 1. Open Azure AI Studio by clicking the **Launch Studio** button.

-   In the future, you can find your AI Studio projects by going to <https://ai.azure.com/allProjects>.
+   This will take you directly into the 'Chat with Wikipedia project'.
+In the future, you can find all of your AI Studio projects by going to <https://ai.azure.com/allProjects>.

-1. Click on the 'Chat with Wikipedia project' project name.
-This is the project where you'll deploy your flow.

 1. Click on **Prompt flow** in the left navigation.